 How about an Ecuadorian snack?

-Another fun thing to do is to try some of the snacks, such as espumilla (a sweet meringue treat made of egg whites), which is served in an ice cream cone.
+Another fun thing to do is to try some of the snacks, such as espumilla.
+It’s a sweet meringue treat (made of egg whites) that is served in an ice cream cone.

 Here’s your chance to try something new

 As you walk through the fruit and vegetable sections you may see something new.
 Don’t be afraid to ask, “Que es eso?”
 (What is this?) and “Es este dulce?”
 (Is this sweet?).

 If you’re feeling a little more adventurous, say “Puedo comprar y probar?”
 (May I buy and try?)
 They’ll be happy to show you how to eat it, if it means a sale.